thoughtbot/gitsh/CONTRIBUTING.md

 * Follow the [thoughtbot style guide][style-guide].

 And in case we didn't emphasize it enough: we love tests!

+## Testing

+We use the autotools structure for running tests.
+To run the full suite, use the `check` target:

+    make check

+You can run a subset of the tests by file name:

+    env TESTS="spec/integration/tab_completion_spec" make -e check

+The full test output is available in `test-suite.log`, and partial output is available in the log for the test itself (e.g.
+`spec/integration/arguments_spec.log`).

 ## Releasing a new version